technologiestiftung/hilf-mir.berlin/README.md

 ### Steps

 1. Install dependencies via `npm install`
-2. Create a file `/.env.development.local` and fill it according to `/.env.example`
+2. Create a file `.env.development.local` and fill it according to `.env.example`.
+This will fetch data from a table with fake data for development.
 3. Run `npm run dev` to get a development server running at [http://localhost:3000](http://localhost:3000)
 4. Explore the data on the map or make changes to the code

+> If you want to start the app with the production table data, please change the values of `.env.development.local` to point to the production table.
 ## Notes

 ### Accessing the Grist API from a Next API route